glenparkuk/staging-glenpark-uk/index.md

 layout: default
 id: home
 header_slider:
-- quote: "Because things are the way they are, things will not stay the way they are"
+- quote: "&hellip; every single thing we are doing in the work is exactly what is being done in Nature&hellip; the difference being that we are learning to do it consciously"
-  quotee: "~ Berthold Brecht"
+  credit: FM Alexander
-  img: "bg14.jpg"
+  img: bg14.jpg
-- quote: "Because things are the way they are, things will not stay the way they are"
+- quote: Because things are the way they are,<br />things will not stay the way they are
-  quotee: "~ Berthold Brecht"
+  credit: Berthold Brecht
-  img: "bg1.jpg"
+  img: bg1.jpg
-- quote: “People do not decide their futures, they decide their habits and their habits decide their futures”
+- quote: People do not decide their futures, they decide their habits and their habits decide their futures
-  quotee: "~ FM Alexander"
+  credit: FM Alexander
-  img: "bg2.jpg"
+  img: bg2.jpg
 ---

 <!-- sidebar begins -->